dphilipson/transducist/docs/api.md

 termination method should be called to produce a result.
 No computation is done until a termination method is called.

-The argument may be any iterable, including an array or a string.
-This is back compatible with older browsers which did not implement the `Iterable` interface.
+The argument may be any iterable, such as an array, a string, or an ES6 `Set`.
+This is back-compatible with older browsers which did not implement the `Iterable` interface for arrays and strings.

 ### `transducerBuilder()`

 Starts a chain for constructing a new transducer.
-Any number of trasformation methods may be added, after which `.build()` should be called to produce a transducer.
+Any number of transformation methods may be added, after which `.build()` should be called to produce a transducer.